MagiaSN/CommonsenseERL_EMNLP_2019/README.md

 NYT, ATOMIC and other datasets need to be downloaded separately.

-The pretrained word embedding can be downloaded [here](https://drive.google.com/open?id=1Jw-X-mVci5VbKg0Gl0ZRRwhgfgyiZ7Vc).
+The pretrained word embedding can be downloaded from [google drive](https://drive.google.com/open?id=1Jw-X-mVci5VbKg0Gl0ZRRwhgfgyiZ7Vc) or [baidu netdisk](https://pan.baidu.com/s/1VqGYRuLwEXhK9QXoOboAsg).
 We add embeddings for word "PersonX" and "PersonY" to the original Glove word embedding.

 ## Preprocessing